lezette/learning-a11y/src/was/first-post.md

     Accessibility Specialist (WAS) exam, based on the official <a href="https://www.accessibilityassociation.org/sfsites/c/resource/WASBoK_PDF" target="_blank"
       rel="noopener noreferrer">Body of Knowledge v2.3 (2024)</a>.</p>
-  <p>Unlike my tutorials, this isn't a step-by-step how-to.
-Instead, I'm journaling what I've learned, what made sense,
+  <p>Unlike my tutorials, this isn't a deep dive, Instead, I'm journaling what I've learned, what made sense,
     what confused me at first, and how I made progress.
 If you're also preparing for the WAS exam (or just want a peek into accessibility in practice), this might help you too.</p>
   <hr />